doombubbles/BTD6-Mods/AbilityChoice/README.md

 **Changelog**

+v1.0.11 Fixed a bug where Tower Placement wouldn't fully resolve

 v1.0.10 Stopped the Jungle's Bounty buff from stacking

 v1.0.9 Updated for BTD Mod Helper official release and BloonsTD6 v25.0